 The “virus of the mind” is an off-shoot of the meme concept used by evolutionary psychologists to represent particularly dangerous ideas.
 Unlike a meme (or a gene), a virus is not an inherent part of the original organism.
 It is a foreign object which invades, uses the organism’s innate features to replicate, and spreads, causing harm wherever it goes.
 It then infects others while continuing to inflict considerable damage, or even death, on its host.
 In the minds of the most adamant, oppositional atheists, belief in God and participation in any religion is such a virus.
 People who believe in God are “infected” and coerced by the virus to spread the infection to others.
 Because of the malleability of a developing brain, children are the most susceptible to being influenced by memes; that is, they are likely to believe what their parents tell them.
 Which, considering the atheistic rejection of God, is considered to be child abuse.
 The virus also alters the believers’ minds so they are unable to think clearly about life.
 Atheists, who claim to have no preconceived ideas about the nature of the universe and rely solely on science, are seen as the only hope for humanity.

 The argument is interesting and creative, but academic.
 And very emotional.
 The language is threatening and frightening—characteristics of the “fittest” memes [see: any political debate].
 The idea of the meme itself, developed by Richard Dawkins in The Selfish Gene, is a metaphor, a useful illustration, but not a reflection of truth.
-Expanding the idea and claiming religion and belief in God are “viruses,” an assertion developed by Dawkins in his essay “Viruses of the Mind” and expounded upon in Darrel W. Ray’s The God Virus, are merely emotional manipulation.
+Claiming that religion and belief in God are “viruses,” an assertion developed by Dawkins in his essay “Viruses of the Mind” and expounded upon in Darrel W. Ray’s The God Virus, is emotional manipulation.

 Why the vitriol?
 Ironically, for similar reasons adamant atheists give for the propagation of religion.
 Claiming believers are infected with a metaphysical virus provides comfort for those who don’t believe in God, especially those who have been hurt by religion.
 It “explains” that believers are ill, that their normal thinking skills have been taken over by a malevolent force.
 And it provides a unifying political cause—if religion is designed to spread easily, it must be kept out of schools, science, and, as far as possible, all human interactions.